joelong01/secret-sample/README.md

 create_azure_service_principal

 ```
-When the user goes back to VS Code and reloads the Codespace instance, VS Code and the Codespace extension will automatically set environment variables for the secrets.  the *startup.sh* script will use these environment variables to login to azure automatically.
+When the user goes back to VS Code and reloads the Codespace instance, VS Code and the Codespace extension will automatically set environment variables for the secrets.  the *onTerminalStart.sh* script will use these environment variables to login to azure automatically.

 # Wrap-up